criesbeck/react-ts-vitest/README.md

 # React + TypeScript + Vite + Vitest

-A starter template for building React 19+ apps in TypeScript with Vite.
+A starter template for building React 19+ apps in TypeScript with Vite and TailwindCSS 4.
 Includes Vitest for unit testing and a hefty .gitignore file.
 React compiler enabled.

 # Requirements